-Banzel is a prescription drug approved by the Food and Drug Administration (FDA) to treat seizures associated with Lennox-Gastaut Syndrome in people one year and older.
-Banzel is indicated as an adjunctive drug, to be used along with other prescription medications.
-Banzel is also referred to by its drug name, Rufinamide.
+Banzel is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control seizures associated with Lennox-Gastaut Syndrome in people one year of age and older.
+Banzel is indicated as an adjunctive drug to be used along with other prescription medications.
+Banzel is also referred to by its drug name, rufinamide.

-Banzel is an anticonvulsant, or drug that controls seizures.
-Banzel is believed to work by reducing nerve signals.
+Banzel is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+Banzel is believed to work by inhibiting nerve signals in the brain.

 How do I take it?

-Prescribing information states that Banzel should be taken twice daily.
+Prescribing information states that Banzel is taken orally as a tablet or suspension (liquid) twice daily.

-Rare but serious side effects listed for Banzel include severe allergic reactions.
+Rare but serious side effects listed for Banzel include depression, suicidal thoughts and behavior, central nervous system reactions, and severe allergic reactions.

 For more details about this treatment, visit:

 Banzel — Eisai